plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 |**Is your application commercial?**            |**No** |
 |**Will your app do any of the following?**     |**Upload or edit listings** |

-After you have created the app, it can be found under **Apps You've Made** in the **Your Developer Account** section.
-To see the access data required for setting up Etsy in plentymarkets, consisting of Keystring and Shared Secret, click on **See API Key Details** in the section of your app.

 ## Installing Etsy in plentymarkets

 After buying the Etsy plugin in the plentyMarketplace, install the market in the menu **Plugins » Plugin Overview**.
 Select the filter **Not installed** or **All** to display plugins that are not installed and to install them.
-After having installed **Etsy**, open the plugin.
-Now enter the Keystring and Shared secret in the **Configuration** section.
-You should have received both after creating the app on Etsy.
-Save the setting.

 ### Granting rights